backstage/backstage/docs/overview/adopting.md

 This team will have **four** primary objectives:

 1. Maintain and operate your deployment of Backstage.
-This includes customer support, infrastructure, CI/CD and, as your Backstage product evolves, on-call support.
+This includes customer support, infrastructure, CI/CD and, as your Backstage product grows, on-call support.

 2. Drive adoption of customers (developers at your company).